yashyyash/Railway_Management_System_in_C/README.md

     - Use the retrieval option to fetch your booked ticket information.
 - **Admin**:
     - Admins can log in using the provided credentials to view all tickets or search for specific tickets by username.

-## Contributing
-- **Contributions are welcome!
-Feel free to submit a pull request or open an issue to suggest improvements**.